 February in Southern California can be sunshine, rain, chilly or warm.
 Whether it was cold & warm outside, they would have had a sit-down formal luncheon in the Huntington Dining Room of the Huntington Mansion.
 Most likely, with a red & gold flare; because St. Valentines Day was coming up soon in a week’s time.

-In February, there would have been a abundance of oranges, to decorate plates with bright orange slices; or to decorate glasses of iced tea (if 75 degree weather).
-From the ranch fruit on hand, a typical thing that was made was “Fruit cocktail“.
-In the 1920’s, they also called “Tutti-Fruitti” & it was made usually in a Bauer (South Pasadena & LA) pottery crock with a heavy lid.
-Tutti-Fruitti is a cornucopia of different fruits mixed with brandy or liqueurs like orangy curacao to make a delicious fancy fruit cocktail.
+In February, there would have been a abundance of oranges at the San Marino Ranch.
+To decorate luncheon plates with bright orange slices; or to decorate glasses of iced tea (if 75 degree weather).
+From the ranch fruit on hand, a typical thing that was made was “Fruit cocktail” as a first course.
+In the 1920’s, they also called it “Tutti-Fruitti” & it was made usually in a Bauer (South Pasadena & LA) pottery crock with a heavy lid.
+Tutti-Fruitti is a cornucopia of different fruits mixed with brandy or liqueurs like orange flavored curacao to make a delicious fancy fruit cocktail.
 Nora, the Huntington’s Head Housekeeper would have love to make tutti-frutti.
 Nora would have had a great abundance of summer fruits from the Huntington’s orchard, like oranges, plum, peaches, nectarines.
-Probably very overwhelming when she and the cook had much to do.
+Probably very overwhelming when she & the cook had much to do.
 Mr. & Mrs. Henry Huntington didn’t like wastefulness at all.
 Making “Tutti-Frutti” solved the problem.
 The Huntingtons often would have grapefruit cocktail or fruit cocktail (Tutti-frutti) or Shrimp Cocktail as the 1st course of breakfast or luncheons.

 On January 24, 1914, Mr. & Mrs. H. E. Huntington went downtown LA to Parmalee Dohrmann & had a shopping spree of fine plateware (1000’s).
 At that time, they purchased 2 doz.
 Elite Haviland fancy foot custard cup/compote bowl & saucers to use for the occasion of serving tutti-frutti or a seafood cocktail.
-The Huntington often had a fruit compote for breakfast, also.
-These charming Haviland vessels would have been perfect and beautiful too.
+The Huntingtons often had a fruit compote for breakfast, also.
+These charming Haviland vessels would have been perfect & beautiful, too.

-Mrs. Huntington loved to serve her fruit cocktail on Haviland footed fancy compote dishes made by Elite Works.
+Mrs. Huntington could have to served her lovely fruit cocktail on Haviland footed fancy compote dishes made by Elite Works.
 Her favorite plateware was white, gold with pink roses in Haviland.
-At the San Marino Ranch I have found 20 different patterns just in Haviland alone.
-Served on a gold & white salad or dessert plate, fruit cocktail would have made a lovely presentation to their guests.
-Mrs. Huntington had several gold & white patterns of plateware: “Marquis” pattern by Haviland, Limoges gold & white, & Copeland & Garrett gold & white.
+At the San Marino Ranch, I have found 20 different patterns just in Haviland, alone.
+Most likely served on a gold & white salad or dessert plate, fruit cocktail would have made a lovely presentation to their guests.
+Also, Mrs. Huntington had several gold & white patterns of plateware: “Marquis” pattern by Haviland, Limoges gold & white, & Copeland & Garrett gold & white.

 Often in the 1920’s, a formal luncheon consisted of 4 courses: a cocktail (shrimp cocktail or fruit cocktail like tutti-frutti, etc.), soup or salad, entree, & a dessert.